yorkrobotlab/ardebug/README.md

 The `shouldRun` variable and the `executePreEmitCalls()` function are provided by the ARCameraThread base class.

-The newly implemented class can then be instansiated in Application/Core/mainwindow.cpp by replacing the line:
+The newly implemented class can then be instantiated in Application/Core/mainwindow.cpp by replacing the line:

 ```
 cameraThread = new USBCameraThread;